KinesteX/KinesteX-SDK-Flutter/docs/getting-started.md

 #### AndroidManifest.xml

-Add the following permissions for camera and microphone usage:
+Add the following permissions for camera usage:

 ```xml
 <!-- Add this line inside the <manifest> tag -->